skramm/homog2d/docs/homog2d_history.md

 This was possible by moving to C++17.
   - removed requirement to pointer-based runtime polymorphism to import SVG file, by using `std::variant`.
   - generalization of bounding box of pair of objects
+  - SVG import: added reading of image size in file
   - added SVG import of `path` element, [see manual](homog2d_manual.md#svg_import_example)
   - bugfixes:
     - https://github.com/skramm/homog2d/issues/11